 - Causal factors and prevention strategies, programs and/or approaches related to crane-related incidents in the construction industry and involving fixed and mobile cranes

-The researcher will also capture qualitative data involving focus groups, surveys or interviews, with the data collected providing clear feedback about the relevance of the causal factors and prevention strategies identified in the literature review for the NSW crane industry.
-The study will seek feedback from key informants within:
+The researchers also captured qualitative data from key industry informants through focus groups, surveys and interviews, about the relevance of the causal factors and prevention strategies identified in the literature review.
+These informants included experts from within:

 - The workplace (e.g., licence holders, crane operators, dogmen, riggers, business owners, suppliers)